mlzxy/heartrack/README.md

 **Notice**
-> This is **Not** the algorithm we used in the competition, which gave  better result than this one, but in the same time, more complex and less explainable.
+> This is **Not** the exact algorithm we used in the paper: [http://bit.ly/1TjFB67](http://bit.ly/1TjFB67), which gave  better result than this one, but the idea is the same.
->
-> This is my homebrew algorithm...... :(

 <br>
 <br>